 Before joining UQ, I worked at three other universities in Australia - Griffith University in Brisbane, the University of Tasmania and Macquarie University in Sydney.
 Across my academic career, I have convened twelve different units at the under-graduate and post-graduate level.
 See 'Teaching' for more on this.

 From 2019 to 2021 I am an Australian Research Council Discovery Early Career Research Award Fellow.
 My project is titled, 'Data, Digital and Field: Political Parties and 21st Century Campaigning'.
 An explanation of this project and my other research projects can be found under 'Current Research'.

-I have written for a range of media outlets including The Age, Sydney Morning Herald, the Guardian, the Washington Post's 'Monkey Cage' blog, and the ABC.
+I have written for a range of media outlets including The Age, The Sydney Morning Herald, The Guardian, the Washington Post's 'Monkey Cage' blog, and the ABC.
 I have also provided expert commentary in over 100 media pieces in the last five years (see media and engagement).